rschurade/Ingnomia/README.md

 * [Steam SDK](https://partner.steamgames.com/doc/sdk)

 ### Configuration ###
-Environment variables to set:
+You will need to provide the paths to the following dependencies in environment variables:

 	STEAMDIR = steamworks_sdk_xxx\sdk
 	QTDIR = 5.14.1\msvc2017_64\
 	QUAZIPDIR = quazip\build
-	NoesisRoot =
+	NoesisRoot = noesis-3.0.4

-Compilation will fail in `license.h` due to a missing Noesis license. \
+Compilation will initially fail in `license.h` due to a missing Noesis license. \
-The content will be either a [noesis trial license](https://www.noesisengine.com/trial/) or a full license if you have one.
-Never commit this file to the repository.
+The content can be either a [noesis trial license](https://www.noesisengine.com/trial/) or a full license if you have one. \
+*Never commit this file to the repository.*

 ### Database configuration ###

 The game uses a squlite database.
-It can be created from the .sql file in the /content/db folder or copied over from the installed game from Steam.
+It can be created from the .sql file in the `/content/db` folder or copied over from the installed game from Steam.

-#### Deployment instructions ####
+### Deployment ###

-To run the game copy over the contents of /content/tilesheet from your Steam installation.
+To run the game copy over the contents of `/content/tilesheet` from your Steam installation.

 ## Contribution guidelines ##